aidyw/bosto-2g-linux-kernel-module/README.md

 * GIMP 2.8
 * MyPaint 1.1.0
+* Inkscape 0.48
+* Synfig 0.64.1
+* Krita 2.9 pre-alpha (3 August 2014)

-In each program, you will need to find the "Input Devices" configuration and select the Bosto (change 'disabled' to 'screen') and you'll need to map axis 6 to pressure.
+In each program, you will need to find the "Input Devices" configuration and select the Bosto (change 'disabled' to 'screen') and you might need to map axis 3 to pressure (but that's usually the default).

+* Krita 2.7.2 has tracking but it's unknown right now whether pressure works.
-Krita 2.8.1 doesn't seem to work properly, though a newer version is known to work.
-We're looking into it.
+* Krita 2.8.1 doesn't seem to work at all.

-Inkscape 0.48's new Device configuration seems to lack the ability to map axes to functions, so pressure is not working.
-We're looking into it.
+* Krita 2.9 pre-alpha (3 August 2014) works fine.

 **Distributions**